Senior athlete commits dedicate to playing next level

 “I’ve had a lot of great coaches growing up.
 I would say my parents, my dad has been especially traveling with me to tournaments since I was in fifth grade.
 And also Mr. Perella because he believed in me, even when I came in as a freshman during COVID and everything.”

-What made you decide to commit to Sacred Heart University for rowing?
+What made you decide to commit to UChicago for track and cross country?
 Were you originally planning to commit there for the sport?

 What has been the most memorable or enjoyable part of your high school athletic career, and why?

-What are you most looking forward to about rowing in college?
+What are you most looking forward to about running in college?

-What will you miss most about rowing at the high school level?
+What will you miss most about running track at the high school level here at Haven?

 What challenges might you face when switching from high school athletics to college?